escapegameibk/host/README.md

 # Host

 ## About
 This is the host for games at the escape game innsbruck.
+It's main purpose is, to control an escape room.
+Afterwars, it became apparent to me, that it would also be kinda suitable as a home-automation system.

 ## Interface